 How HIV gets treated nowadays in the US

-But here’s the kicker: Momma wasn’t about to wave the white flag.
-Nah, she jumped on a clinical trial, testing out some newfangled antiretroviral gizmo.
-And you know what?
-She wound up being one of the first to show HIV the door.
+But here’s the thing: my mom wasn’t about to give up.
+She joined a clinical trial for some new medication.
+And guess what?
+She ended up being one of the first to beat the virus.

-Fast forward, and my momma’s still rockin’ it today.
-Her tale’s like a real-deal lesson in the power of love and hope.
-Thankful as all get-out for that.
+Fast forward to today, and my mom’s still going strong.
+Her story is a real testament to the power of love and hope.
+I’m so grateful for that.

 A Ray of Hope: How to Cure HIV Permanently